makyo/seasons.ally.id/seasons.md

 [^4]: Or perhaps later in life, when cancer may rear its ugly head.
 It is proving quite difficult to write about even seasons of new growth and beginnings without death-thoughts creeping in.

-[^5]: When its friends learned of its passing, many of us decided to memorialize it with poetry of our own [@memorial].
+[^5]: When its friends learned of its passing, many of us decided to memorialize it with poetry of our own (Scott-Clary et al. 2021).
 While I lack the feel, my attempt also incorporated the loss of breath:

     > Beneath that evening's breeze the sickly sweet\
     > and brazen scent of countless flow'rs\